dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/powershell.md

 ## ASP.NET Core version 2.1 and later

-You don't need to do anything to install the tools.
-They are automatically included in the project because the `Microsoft.EntityFrameworkCore.Tools` package is included in the [Microsoft.AspNetCore.App metapackage](/aspnet/core/fundamentals/metapackage-app).
+The tools are automatically included in an ASP.NET Core 2.1+ project because the `Microsoft.EntityFrameworkCore.Tools` package is included in the [Microsoft.AspNetCore.App metapackage](/aspnet/core/fundamentals/metapackage-app).

+Therefore, you don't need to do anything to install the tools, but you do have to:
+* Restore packages before using the tools in a new project.
+* Install a package to update the tools to a newer version.

+Update the tools when you get a message like the following example:

+> The EF Core tools version '2.1.1-rtm-30846' is older than that of the runtime '2.1.3-rtm-32065'.
+Update the tools for the latest features and bug fixes.

 To update the tools:
 * Install the latest .NET Core SDK.